USING clause with execute immediate statement Applied On Multiple Bind Variables

 Always make sure not to end the SQL statement which you want to run with EXECUTE IMMEDIATE with a semi colon otherwise you will end up getting an error.

 Also, In this DML instead of directly hard coding the values we have used two bind variables “:new_name” and “:old_name”.

 Next we will write a PL/SQL program where we will see how to take care of these bind variables by applying Using Clause of execute immediate statement.

 Set Serveroutput On; Declare Sql_Smt Varchar2(150); Begin Sql_Smt := 'UPDATE stu_info SET student_name = :new_name WHERE student_name = :old_name '; Execute Immediate Sql_Smt Using 'Strange','Leo'; End; /

 This PL/SQL program is pretty much the same as that we have seen previously.
-In the declaration section we have declared a variable “sql_smt” of VARCHAR2 datatype which we will be using for storing our SQL statement which is an Update DML that we just prepared.
+In the declaration section we have declared a variable “sql_smt” of VARCHAR2 datatype.
+We will be using it for storing our SQL statement which is an Update DML that we just prepared.